camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/06-history.html.md

 * `NONE`: no history events are fired.
 * `ACTIVITY`: the following events are fired:
     * Process Instance START, UPDATE, END: fired as process instances are being started, updated and ended
+    * Case Instance CREATE, UPDATE, CLOSE: fired as case instances are being created, updated and closed
     * Activity Instance START, UPDATE, END: fired as activity instances are being started, updated and ended
     * Task Instance CREATE, UPDATE, COMPLETE, DELETE: fired as task instances are being created, updated (ie. re-assigned, delegated etc.), completed and deleted.
 * `AUDIT`: in addition to the events provided by history level `ACTIVITY`, the following events are fired: